Kamaleshvelmurugan/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the distance-between-two-points are successfully executed
+Thus the distance-between-two-points are successfully executed.